-(Figure 8) that could generate a whole family of curves from the intersections of moving lines.
-The key to his conception of these curves as geometrically constructable is that a single continuous motion, the opening of the angle XYZ, causes the parts of the instrument to move in a unique manner, such that each motion is "completely determined by those which precede."
-In modern terms, we might say that the instrument has only a single degree of freedom, because any given angle XYZ determines a unique point on each curve.39 Note that the piece BY functions as a simple compass that describes a circular arc AB.
-This stresses Descartes's point that there is no reasonable criterion for geometric acceptability that could accept the circular arc AB while rejecting the other curves AD, AF, AH, etc., and by extension any curve that could be generated by an instrument whose motions are completely determined by a single continuous motion.
-Of course, Descartes was still a long way from proving that any algebraic curve could be constructed by such an instrument, but his demonstration served partially to strip away the Greek philosophical seal of approval from the two "simplest" motions, the circle and straight line.
+To demonstrate his meaning, Descartes described a mechanical instrument (Figure 8) that could generate a whole family of curves from the intersections of moving lines.
+The key to his conception of these curves as geometrically constructable is that a single continuous motion, the opening of the angle XYZ, causes the parts of the instrument to move in unique manner, such that each motion is "completely determined by those which precede."
+In modern terms, we might say that the instrument has only a single degree of freedom, because any given angle XYZ determines a unique point on each curve.
+Note that the piece BY functions as a simple compass that describes a circular arc AB.
+This stresses Descartes's point that there is no reasonable criterion for geometric acceptability that could include the circle and straight line without also including the other curves AD, AF, AH, etc., and indeed any curve that could be generated by an instrument whose motions are completely determined by a single continuous motion.
+Of course, Descartes was still a long way from proving that for any algebraic curve, one can conceive of such an instrument to generate it, but his demonstration served partially to strip away the Greek philosophical seal of approval from the two "simplest" motions, the circle and straight line.